mahsanazar/immo-eliza-machine-learning/README.md

 ## Folder Structure

 - **data**: Contains the real estate dataset (properties.csv) and any additional data files.
-- **preprocessing**: Contains scripts or notebooks for data preprocessing and feature scaling in different approach.
 - **visualizations**: Contains visualizations of the actual vs. predicted prices.
 - **.gitignore**: Specifies intentionally untracked files to ignore.
 - **MODELSCARD.md**: Provides information about the trained model, including its performance metrics and features.